top of page

 Pictured: The poster next to the polling station advertising the exit poll, created by European Parliament Junior Ambassador Oskar Cylo.

-The election was advertised with posters over parts of the campus designed by EPAS junior ambassadors Oskar Cylo and Ashdon Casson, encouraging people to vote in the election.
+The election was advertised with posters in parts of the campus designed by EPAS Junior Ambassadors Oskar Cylo and Ashdon Casson, encouraging people to vote.
 In addition, we continued our ongoing project to get more young people registered to vote by putting up posters, both from last year's campaign but also with new posters made by Eddie Cadywould from our Europe Day celebrations.
-A PowerPoint was also created by EPAS students Bailey Burns and Crystal Holyome for our tutorial sessions, which was shown alongside some of the posters from each of the parties.
+A PowerPoint was also created by EPAS students Bailey Burns and Crystal Holyome for our tutorial sessions.

 Text "Introduction to the general election" over a UK flag and Parliament silhouette.
 Subtext: "How it works, what it is about and more."